 From Hangzhou we took a fast train to Tungxi, in Anhui Province.
 There is some confusion regarding the name of the city.
 Some people call it Huangshan City, but the real name is Tungxi.
 In any case, the place is merely a transport hub (the fast train arrives there).
 Located an hour away from the mountain it lacks scenery and has no special tourist interest.
-That’s why we decided to stay in the town of Tangkou, the perfect base to visit the famous Huangshan Mountain (Yellow Mountain) and some historical towns.
+That’s why we decided to stay in the town of Tangkou, the perfect base to visit the famous ancient towns and Huangshan Mountain (Yellow Mountain).

 Our train arrived almost at midnight so we hopped on a taxi to reach Tangkou.
 The road is in great condition and takes you through lush greenery.
 We finally got to our Cheng Jin Hotel late and tired.
 The hotel is conveniently located next to the bus station from where buses to Huangshan leave, but it’s very quiet since it is off the main road.
 Rooms are clean and spacious, and they have great filtered coffee.

 After a well-deserved rest, we woke up and grabbed two coffees from our hotel.
 It had rained the whole night but cleared a bit so we decided to drink it outside to enjoy the views.
 Something magical happened.
 A local man approached us.
 He started talking to us offering tours around the area.
 We were planning to visit the historical towns of Xidi and Hongcun, but he insisted they were overly touristic and suggested two different towns with no tourists.
 I believed the less touristic part, but wondered if they were pretty enough.
 They turned out to be spectacular!
 Why was I so skeptical!?